dboun/sticky-headers-recyclerview/README.md

-(This is the same code from the upstream repo, but updated to use the androidx libraries)
+(This is the same code from the upstream repo, but updated to use the androidx libraries + increase compileSdkVersion)

 sticky-headers-recyclerview
 ===========================